• Product Introduction

 complex data processing

-relatively long execution time
+extended execution time

-high-concurrency, latency-sensitive
+high-concurrency, delay-sensitive

 short execution time